apache/solr-operator/README.md

                      Required to use the `ProvidedZookeeper.Zetcd` option within the Spec.
                      If _true_, then an Etcd Operator must be running for the cluster.
                      ( _true_ | _false_ , defaults to _false_)
-* **-ingress-base-url** If you desire to make solr externally addressable via ingresses, a base ingress domain is required.
+* **-ingress-base-domain** If you desire to make solr externally addressable via ingresses, a base ingress domain is required.
-                        Solr Clouds will be created with ingress rules at `*.(ingress-base-url)`.
+                        Solr Clouds will be created with ingress rules at `*.(ingress-base-domain)`.
                         ( _optional_ , e.g. `ing.base.domain` )
 ## Development